SOLARIS-VI/CodeCrush/README.md

 ## 4. User Experience and User Interface (UI/UX)

 CodeCrush places emphasis on a clean and intuitive interface for a smooth user experience.
-It also integrates sound effects to enhance user engagement.

 ## 5. Gamification and Motivation